networknt/light-eventuate-4j/README.md

 [![Build Status](https://travis-ci.org/networknt/light-eventuate-4j.svg?branch=master)](https://travis-ci.org/networknt/light-eventuate-4j)

+When building microservices, there are two major ways for service to service communication:

+- request/response
+-

-light-eventuate build on light-4j and will be use for distributed data management.
-Light 4j is microservice platform framework; For microservice implementation, developing business transactions that update entities that are owned by multiple services is a challenge, as is implementing queries that retrieve data from multiple services;
+light-eventuate-4j build on light-4j and will be use for distributed data management.
+[Light-4j](https://github.com/networknt/light-4j) is microservice platform framework; For microservice implementation, developing business transactions that update entities that are owned by multiple services is a challenge, as is implementing queries that retrieve data from multiple services;